wtsimple/The-WP-Connectome/connectome/README.txt

 == Frequently Asked Questions ==

-= Can I decide which posts, users or terms to show in the graph? =
+= Can I decide which elements go in the graph? =

 Yes, you can decide in the settings page exactly which elements will be included in the graph.
 Next to each type of element there is a button to show a foldable panel where you can select each of the elements individually.

-= What happens if I want to show certain amount for each type of element? =
+= What if I want to show only certain amount for each type of element? =

 You can set a max amount of elements for each type.
 The first "most important" elements will be kept while the others discarded.
 The metrics by now is